What is a home loan?

 - Uncertainty.
 Without the certainty of a steady interest rate, it can be difficult to properly budget for your repayments.

 A fixed rate home loan is one where the interest rate is set for a predetermined period of time.
-This is usually one, three or five years, but can be as long as 10 or 15 years.
+This is usually one, three or five years.
 During this time, the interest rate will not change, regardless of moves by the Reserve Bank, the lender’s funding costs or any of the other pressures that prompt lenders to change rates.
 This also means that your repayments during this period will not change

 At the end of the home loan’s fixed rate period, the rate will generally revert to the lender’s standard variable interest rate.
 Alternatively, your lender may offer you the opportunity to fix your home loan for a new term.